Transaction Fee Mechanism Design: Miners, Users, and Incentive Compatibility

 \subsection{Myopic Miners}

-We next formalize incentive compatibility from the perspective of a miner and a single block that they have mined---intuitively, that the miner is incentivized to implement the intended allocation rule.
+We next formalize incentive compatibility at the single-block time scale from the perspective of a miner---intuitively, that the miner is incentivized to implement the intended allocation rule.

 We include in our model of miner utility a {\em marginal cost} (per unit size), denoted by~$\mu$.
 (The casual reader is encouraged to take~$\mu=0$ throughout the paper.)
-This parameter reflects the fact that every transaction included in a block imposes a small marginal cost on that block's miner; for example, one factor is that the probability that a block is orphaned from the main chain (i.e., the ``uncle rate'') increases roughly linearly with the block size~\cite{DW13}.
-The parameter~$\mu$ can be interpreted as the minimum price that a profit-maximizing miner would be willing to accept in exchange for transaction inclusion when the maximum block size is not a binding constraint.
+This parameter reflects the fact that every transaction included in a block potentially imposes a small marginal cost on that block's miner.\footnote{For example, in proof-of-work blockchain protocols, the probability that a mined block is orphaned from the main chain (i.e., the ``uncle rate'') appears to increase roughly linearly with the block size~\cite{DW13}.} The parameter~$\mu$ can be interpreted as the minimum price that a profit-maximizing miner would be willing to accept in exchange for transaction inclusion when the maximum block size is not a binding constraint.
 For simplicity, we assume that~$\mu$ is the same for all miners and common knowledge among users.

 \begin{remark}[First-Price Auctions Revisited] The first-price auction in Example~\ref{ex:fpa} is stated for the case of $\mu=0$.
 More generally, the miner should be expected to maximize its revenue minus its costs and the ``$b_t \cdot s_t$'' term in~\eqref{eq:fpa_obj} should be replaced by $(b_t-\mu) \cdot s_t$: